RonaldAllanRivera/used-cars-search/README.md

 ## 🚗 Car Details Admin Dropdowns (v1.4.0)

 * The admin panel now features dropdowns for Year, Make, and Transmission when editing or adding a car post.
-* Year dropdown includes 2025–1980; Make dropdown includes all major car brands; Transmission dropdown includes all common types.
+* Year dropdown includes 2025–1980; Make dropdown includes all major car brands and automatically includes any new Make values found in existing posts (from CSV imports or manual entries); Transmission dropdown includes all common types.
 * This ensures data consistency and faster entry for admins.

 ---